Installation

 1. Create the conda environment

-conda create -n openmm_env -c conda-forge \
+conda create -n openmm_env --override-channels -c conda-forge \

-openmm cmake ninja swig \
+openmm cmake ninja swig pytest \

 cuda-nvcc cuda-cudart-dev cuda-libraries-dev cxx-compiler